Sir John Rous, 1st Baronet

 Sir John Rous, 1st Baronet (c.
 1608 – 27 November 1670) was an English politician who sat in the House of Commons from 1660 to 1670.

+Biography

 Rous was the son of Sir John Rous of Henham Hall and his wife Elizabeth Yelverton, daughter of Sir Christopher Yelverton, Lord Chief Justice.
+He was admitted to Pembroke College, Cambridge on 10 October 1623 and graduated in 1626.
+The following year he was admitted to Gray's Inn.
+Rous' father was a supporter of Parliament during the English Civil War, whereas Rous was a Royalist.
+He lived quietly during the Commonwealth of England but was in correspondence with the exiled Stuart court; on 27 April 1660, Charles II wrote to him from Breda to express appreciation of his loyalty.

 In 1660, Rous was elected Member of Parliament for Dunwich in the Convention Parliament.
-He was created baronet of Henham, Suffolk on 17 August 1660.
-In 1661 he was re-elected MP for Dunwich in the Cavalier Parliament and sat until his death in 1670.
+He was created a baronet, of Henham, Suffolk in the Baronetage of England on 17 August 1660, in reward for his loyalty to the king.
+In 1661 he was re-elected MP for Dunwich in the Cavalier Parliament, of which he was a moderately active member, and sat until his death in 1670.
+He was appointed to 75 committees and aligned himself with the Court faction.
+His activity in the Commons declined after 1664 and on 15 December 1666 he was summoned to parliament to answer for his prolonged non-attendance.
+He commanded a regiment of the Suffolk Militia during the Second Dutch War.

 Rous married firstly Anne Bacon, daughter of Nicholas Bacon of Gillingham.
-He married secondly Elizabeth Knyvett, daughter of Thomas Knyvett of Ashwell Thorpe, Norfolk and by her had a son John and two daughters.
+He married secondly Elizabeth Knyvett, daughter of Thomas Knyvett of Ashwell Thorpe, Norfolk and by her had a son, John, and two daughters.

-He died on 27 Nov 1670 and was buried at Wangford.
+He died on 27 November 1670 and was buried at Wangford.